Andy4495/AY3891x/README.md

 - AY-3-891x [datasheet][1]
 - Info from the Synth DIY [wiki][4]
 - [Summary][5] of the registers (simplified info from datasheet)
-- YMduino [code][8] which provided inspiration for chiptunes example sketches 6 and 7.
+- YMduino [code][8] which provided inspiration for chiptunes example sketches 6 and 7
-- Accociated GitHub [repo][15] for YouTube videos mentioned above
+- Associated GitHub [repo][15] for YouTube videos mentioned above

 ## License